mqus/contentline-rs/README.md

  - Cleanup/reorganize
    - make one errortype (/enum) for parser
-   - maybe make lexer be in the same thread...
- - Tests for parser errors
+ - more Tests for parser errors
  - Documentation